|

 it is not about breeding to the "health test" but for the overall health

-and longevity of the dogs; the health tests and then some.
+and longevity of the dogs; ie the health tests and then some.
 I believe

 that inbreeding can lead to health issues that no amount of testing can